bat-literature/bat-literature.github.io/README.md

 ### Example: Text Search

 BatLit can be searched and discovered through Zenodo at https://zenodo.org/communities/batlit.
 Zenodo offers powerful search features through a point-and-click web interface.

-Example:

-Carla would like to search for literature that mention "Rhinolophus sinicus" in their associated metadata (e.g., title, abstract).
-She uses Zenodo and enters "Rhinolophus sinicus" in the search box of the BatLit community producing the following query: [https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus .
+For instance, let's say that Carla would like to search for literature that mention "Rhinolophus sinicus" in their associated metadata (e.g., title, abstract).
+She uses Zenodo and enters "Rhinolophus sinicus" in the search box of the BatLit community producing the following query: [https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus) .
 On inspecting the initial results, she limits to see only publications that are openly available by selecting `Access Status > Open` in the Zenodo web search results.

 [![search dropdown](assets/zenodo-search.png)](https://zenodo.org/communities/batlit/records?q=rhinolophus%20sinicus)